Photographing small objects for online store : tips & tricks

 In conclusion, there’s loads of different types of equipment on the market to suit your plans and your budget.
 If you love DIY and photography (or even if you don’t), there’s no end of possibilities!

-Small objects photography for online store: Which lenses should I use?
+Photographing small objects for online store: Which lenses should I use?

 Macrophotography is done with… (drum roll…) macro lenses!
 You can get them from any brand of photography equipment.
 Why macro?
-Because they let you take very close up products photographs.
-With this type of equipment you can take small objects photography for online store.
+Because they let you take very close up products photographs, ideal for such small objects as jewelry for example.
+With this type of equipment you can use for photographing small objects for online store.
 At scale 1 showing all the most minute details of your items.
 Macro lenses almost always have a fixed focal length.
 You can find zoom lenses equipped with macro technology.
 But we recommend fixed lenses because, being more sensitive to light, they give you better image quality.
 And also an impeccable sharpness.
 It’s preferable to choose a lens that’s the same brand as your camera.
 Otherwise you’ll need to add adapters (extension rings) which cause a slight quality loss.
 Nevertheless, some manufacturers like Sigma do offer lenses that are compatible with different makes of camera.

-Which camera should I choose for object macrophotography?
+Which camera should I choose for photographing small objects and macrophotography?

 Choose a REFLEX camera.
 A high quality camera is just as important as a high quality lens.
 You’ll get mediocre results if you use a low-end macro lens even with a great reflex camera, and vice versa!
 There are any number of cameras available on the market.
 So when you’re shopping, don’t be afraid to ask a specialist in store for advice.
 They can make suggestions based on your budget.

 The final key piece of equipment: the tripod